 Authors: Sheng-Yu Fu, Ding-Yong Hong, Yu-Ping Liu, Jan-Jan Wu, Wei-Chung Hsu

-More and more modern processors have been supporting noncontiguous SIMD data accesses.
+More and more modern processors have been supporting non-contiguous SIMD data accesses.
 However, translating such instructions has been overlooked in the Dynamic Binary Translation (DBT) area.
-For example, in the popular QEMU dynamic binary translator, guest memory instructions with strides are emulated by a sequence of scalar instructions, leaving a significant room for performance improvement when the host machines have SIMD instructions available.
+For example, in the popular QEMU dynamic binary translator, guest memory instructions with strides are emulated by a sequence of scalar instructions, leaving a significant room for performance improvement when the SIMD instructions are available on the host machines.
 Structured loads/stores, such as VLDn/VSTn in ARM NEON, are one type of strided SIMD data access instructions.
-They are widely used in signal processing, multimedia, mathematical and 2D matrix transposition applications.
+They are widely used in signal processing, multimedia, mathematical, and 2D matrix transposition applications.
 Efficient translation of such structured loads/stores is a critical issue when migrating ARM executables to other ISAs.
-However, it is quite challenging since not only the translation of structured loads/stores is not trivial, but also the difference between guest and host register configurations must be taken into consideration.
-In this work, we present the design and implementation of translating structured loads/stores in DBT, including target code generation as well as efficient SIMD register mapping.
-Our proposed register mapping mechanisms are not limited to handling structured loads/stores, they can be extended to deal with normal SIMD instructions.
-On a set of OpenCV benchmarks, our QEMU-based system has achieved a maximum speedup of 5.41x, with an average improvement of 2.93x.
-On a set of BLAS benchmarks, our system has also obtained a maximum speedup of 2.19x and an average improvement of 1.63x.
+However, it is quite challenging since not only the translation of structured loads/stores is not trivial, but also the mapping of SIMD registers between guest and host is complicated.
+This paper presents the design of translating structured loads/stores in DBT, including target code generation, efficient SIMD register mapping, and optimizations for reducing data permutations.
+Our proposed register mapping mechanisms and optimizations are not limited to handle structured loads/stores, they can be extended to deal with normal SIMD instructions.
+This paper evaluates how different factors affect the translation performance and code size.
+These factors include guest SIMD register length, strides, and use cases for structured loads.
+On a set of OpenCV benchmarks, our QEMU-based system has achieved a maximum speedup of 5.03x, with an average improvement of 2.87x.
+On a set of BLAS benchmarks, our system has obtained a maximum speedup of 2.22x and an average improvement of 1.78x.